-What Causes these Feelings?
+What Causes These Feelings?

-You may be suffering from a sleeping disorder that’s causing weird feelings to happen to you when trying to fall asleep.
-Sleep apnea could cause shortness of breath while restless legs syndrome could cause twitching and movement.
+You may be suffering from a sleeping disorder that’s causing odd feelings to occur while you’re trying to fall asleep.
+Sleep apnea could cause shortness of breath, while restless leg syndrome could cause twitching and movement.
 Another condition, exploding head syndrome, could be responsible for your brain zaps.

 Whether you’re on an unconventional schedule or you’ve got insomnia, sleep deprivation could trigger all sorts of unexpected consequences, including all of the weird feelings described above.
 When we don’t get the shuteye that we need on a nightly basis, our brains begin to rewire themselves and produce hormones and chemicals at levels not designed for long-term equilibrium.

 Read More: Surprising Link Between Sleep Deprivation & Psychosis

 When you’re in an unfamiliar place, like a hotel or friend’s house, your body is on high alert and could experience levels of anxiety that could trigger weird feelings and electrical head shocks.
 If you tend to experience this phenomenon when you’re in a strange room, try traveling with something that reminds you of your bedroom at home, like a pillow or familiar blanket, to help ease your mind.